 - Overview of a Report Unit

-- Adding a Simple Report Unit to the Server
+- Adding a Report Unit to the Server

+- Modifying the Query When Uploading a Report

 - Adding a Complex Report Unit to the Server

 - Adding Cascading Input Controls to a Report

 - Editing JRXML Report Units

 - Localizing Reports

-5.1 Overview of a Report Unit
+6.1 Overview of a Report Unit

 In the server, a report unit is the collection of elements used for retrieving data and formatting output.
-Figure 5- 1 on page 158 shows these elements:
+Figure 6-1 on page 172 shows these elements:

-- The data source and the query that retrieves data for the report. - The main JRXML that determines the layout and is the core of the report unit.

-- The main JRXML defines other elements in one of the following ways: - Creating definitions internally - Referring to existing elements in the repository using the repo: syntax - The input controls and other resources.
+- The data source and the query that retrieves data for the report. - The main JRXML that determines the layout and is the core of the report unit. - The main JRXML defines other elements in one of the following ways: - Creating definitions internally - Referring to existing elements in the repository using the repo: syntax - The input controls and other resources.